PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 The Heavy Stopover Series (大変な途中下車シリーズ, Taihen na Tochuugesha Series) is a series in train MADs which focus on remix of announcements in both trains and at stations.

 According to the Wikia specializing for this series, the trigger is “JR EAST announced the precious thing (beta)”, which was uploaded to NND on July 13th, 2007.
-And its complete version was posted on July 21st, 2007.
+And its complete version was posted on July 21st, 2007 (shown below).
 These were a derivative of the Touhou song "Marisa Stole the Precious Thing", the most popular musical resource in the earliest days of MAD video phenomena on NND.

 Other rail fans in NND got inspiration from that video, and began mimicking its style by their favorite train lines.